phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

 Since this website was build as a Milesstone Project for my course, therefore educational purposes only, please be advised that some information on the website may not accurate and are displayed for the fore-mentioned scope.
 ### Link to live website is [here](https://phloreenm.github.io/MP1-CultureCoffee-CI-CoBC-FM/)
 ### Link to this GitHub repo is [here](https://github.com/phloreenm/MP1-CultureCoffee-CI-CoBC-FM/tree/main)

+Some sections of this documentation have been moved to a different file, specific to that content.
+The reason is all that information in this docuemnt only woud've made navigation difficult.
+So for example, `wireframes.md` or `testing.md`, are different files and they are linked in this document.
+Inside those separate files there are links back to the main readme.md file too.

 [Back to Table of Contents](#table-of-contents)

 ---